 In the tranquil confines of a garden, sunlight streams down, nurturing life in its embrace.
 However, even in this sanctuary, shadows can loom, casting parts of the garden into darkness, leaving them cold and deprived of vital sustenance.
 This dichotomy of sunlight and shadows is emblematic of our approach to ideologies and the individuals who champion them.

 Imagine a sapling, young and growing, reaching for the sun.
 It embodies an idea, nascent yet full of promise.
-But should this sapling be cast in the shadows, stifled and suppressed, its growth becomes stunted, its leaves wither, and its potential is never truly realized.
+Its foundation is not strong yet, but it could be, over time.
+Should this nascent potential be cast in the shadows of bigger, older and stronger things, stifled and suppressed, its growth becomes stunted, its leaves wither, and its potential is never truly realized.
 Such is the fate of many ideas and beliefs when met with punitive measures.
-The punitive approach, while sometimes seen as a necessary pruning, can also be likened to casting an overzealous shadow, limiting growth and often causing more harm than healing.
+What we need is to guide new ideas, new life, towards light, and help guide which layers of its whole may need healing, nourishment and support in order to grow a solid foundation.
+The punitive approach, while sometimes seen as a necessary pruning, can simply be likened to casting an overzealous shadow, leaving the new life in humid and moldy grounds, limiting growth and often causing more harm than healing.

-In stark contrast stands the philosophy of nurturing.
+It is in stark contrast that stands the philosophy of nurturing.
 A nurtured plant, provided with the right amounts of sunlight, water, and nutrients, grows robust and healthy.
-Similarly, when ideas are met with understanding, patience, and constructive critique, they evolve and adapt, becoming stronger and more refined in the process.
+Similarly, when ideas are met with understanding, patience, and constructive critique, they evolve and adapt, becoming stronger, kinder and more refined in the process.

 Yet, the dilemma arises in discerning when to shield the garden from harmful pests and when to let nature take its course.
 While it is vital to protect our ideological ecosystem from beliefs that advocate harm or suppression, it’s equally crucial not to label every unfamiliar or challenging ideology as a threat.